Get the FREE one-click dictionary software for Windows

 3. Contact by fitting together

-"the mesh of the clutch";
+"The mesh of the gears was perfect";

 - engagement, meshing, interlocking